TechSckoolByVijay/killercoda-scenarios/s01l03-file-creation/step2.md

 ---

-## 🔍 Question 3: Practice with Larger Files
+## 🔍 Practice Exercise 3: Practice with Larger Files

 Let's work with a larger file to see the difference between `cat` and `less`: